ribtoks/tdg-github-action/README.md

         REF: ${{ github.ref }}
 ```

-> Please note that currently GitHub has 5000 requests per hour limit so if you are running it on a fresh repository and you have lots of todos in comments, you may hit this limit.
+> **NOTE:** Please note that currently GitHub has 5000 requests per hour limit so if you are running it on a fresh repository and you have lots of todos in comments, you may hit this limit.

 ### Inputs